UBCHREST/ablate/docs/content/simulations/index.md

 ---
 layout: default
 title: Running Simulations
-nav_order: 3
+nav_order: 4
 has_children: true
 ---

 ABLATE includes a yaml parser for setting up and configuring simulations.
 The yaml input files specifies all the details of the simulation without the need to recompile the code.
-These directions assume you have built ABLATE as outlined in [Building ABLATE Locally]({{ site.baseurl}}{%link content/development/BuildingAblateLocally.md  %}).
+These directions assume you have built ABLATE as outlined in [Installation]({{ site.baseurl}}{%link content/installation/index.md  %}).
 There are a variety of ways to build and interact with ABLATE including the command line and integrated development environments (IDEs).
 This document will cover using ablate built with the command line and [CLion](https://www.jetbrains.com/clion/).

 ## Input Files
 ABLATE uses an [YAML input file]({{ site.baseurl}}{%link content/simulations/Examples.md  %}) based implementation of a parser/factory.
 In this implementation arguments are passed as dictionary objects and lists.
 When a class must be specified in YAML (no default specified) this must be done with a YAML tag.
 A full list of possible components and their required arguments is available under [Component List]({{ site.baseurl}}{%link content/simulations/Components.md  %}).
 The minimum for an input file is outlined below where additional arguments must be provided for the time stepper and solver(s).